tardis-sn/tardis/docs/contributing/development/documentation_guidelines.rst

 It is important to keep your documentation free of warnings and errors, which can be found in the build logs (locally these will appear in your terminal, and for builds on GitHub see the last paragraph in the above section).
 On GitHub, these will give you a notification that your documentation build failed.
 Below are some pointers for resolving these issues:

-* Errors often are a result of notebooks being incompatable with your new code.
+* Errors often are a result of notebooks being incompatible with your new code.
 Make sure notebooks are always updated to reflect your additions.
-* Warnings are often due to incorrect syntax in RST documentation regarding links, section headers, tables of contents, etc. Please see the `RST documentation <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_ for instructions on proper syntax.
+* Warnings are often due to incorrect syntax in RST documentation regarding links, section headers, tables of contents, etc. The `Sublime and Sphinx Guide <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_ is a good resource for learning proper syntax.
 * Warnings can also be because docstrings are not consistent with the `numpy docstring format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
 * On GitHub, built documentation files (including ``.ipynb`` files built by Sphinx) can be a maximum of 100 MB.
 You can check the file sizes after a local documentation build in ``docs/_build/html``.
-Note that image output in notebooks built by Sphinx are by default in SVG format.
+Note that image output in notebooks built by Sphinx is by default in SVG format.
 For detailed images, these images can be very large.
 If file size becomes a problem, you will need to change the image format for that notebook by placing ``%config InlineBackend.figure_formats='png2x'`` in a `hidden cell <https://nbsphinx.readthedocs.io/en/0.8.7/hidden-cells.html>`_ at the beginning of the notebook.

 Please reach out for help if you have difficulties resolving issues in your documentation.